Skip to main content

 Limitations

-• The AVG aggregation shows 1.0.
-Power BI computes AVG as SUM / COUNT internally.
-Because both return the same measure value, the result is approximately 1.
+• AVG shows 1.0 because Power BI computes AVG as SUM / COUNT internally, and both return the same measure value.

-Measures can't be used as categorical or dimensional values
+Measures cannot be used as categorical or dimensional values

-If you drag a measure column to an axis, legend, GROUP BY, or slicer as a categorical value, the query fails with this error:
+If you drag a measure column to an axis, legend, or slicer as a categorical value, the query fails with the following error:

 Text